julelang/julec-ir/README.md

 Of course you need a C++ compiler to compile the IR code.
 At this point it is recommended to use one of the officially supported compilers.
-You can check [related manual page](https://manual.jule.dev/compiler/backend.html) for more details.
+You can check [relavant manual page](https://manual.jule.dev/compiler/backend.html) for more details.

 We recommend compiling JuleC's IR codes with Clang and C++17.
 The recommended build command below is built accordingly.